BigDataBiology/big-data-biology_org/positions.md

 1. What's the cost of living in Shanghai?

-It is hard to compare directly with a Western city: some things are _much cheaper_, others _much more expensive_ (e.g., imported chocolate).
-Overall, it is still cheaper than most of Europe (and you can get subsidized housing through the university).
+Generally speaking, Shanghai is significantly cheaper than most of Europe.
+Some imported producted can end up costing significantly more (e.g., European chocolates are a luxury product), but those are the exception to the rule.
+Housing is also relatively expensive, but you can get subsidized housing through the university.

 Here is a website with information on the cost of living:
 [https://www.numbeo.com/cost-of-living/in/Shanghai](https://www.numbeo.com/cost-of-living/in/Shanghai).